Controlled Substance Registration for Practitioner Frequently Asked Questions

 Answer: This is a registration issued by the State of Connecticut, which is required for every practitioner who distributes, administers or dispenses any controlled substance or who proposes to engage in the distributing, prescribing, administering or dispensing of any controlled substance within this state.
 NOTE: This registration is required for Residents and Interns of Medicine.

 1. The applicant must be a practitioner, as defined by the Department of Public Health, as a physician, dentist, veterinarian, podiatrist, osteopath, optometrist, physician assistant, licensed pursuant to section 20-12b, as amended, advanced practice registered nurse as defined in subsection (b) of section 20-87a, nurse-midwife, scientific investigator or other person licensed registered or otherwise permitted to distribute, dispense, conduct research with respect to or to administer a controlled substance in the course of professional practice or research in this state.
-NOTE: According to the Department of Public Health, an Advanced Practice Registered Nurse (APRN) cannot order drugs, and a Physician Assistant cannot order drugs or dispense medications to a patient unless it is permitted in the Physician Assistants practice agreement.

 2. The practitioner must be licensed or duly authorized to practice according to the appropriate state licensing board, commission or registration agency or, in the case of a hospital or other institution, by the appropriate state agency having jurisdiction over the licensure, registration or approval of such establishment.